Doc-Scripter/git-insight/README.md

 *   **Version Control:** Git and GitHub will be used for source code management.
 A branching strategy (e.g., GitFlow or GitHub Flow) will be adopted for organized development, feature isolation, and release management.
 *   **Testing:** Comprehensive testing will be integrated into the development cycle, including unit tests for individual components, integration tests for service interactions, and end-to-end tests for critical user flows.
 *   **Code Review:** A mandatory code review process will be enforced for all code changes.
 This ensures code quality, identifies potential bugs, promotes knowledge sharing, and maintains coding standards.

+*   **Development Workflow**: Version control, testing, and code review practices.
+See the [Commit Guidelines](COMMIT_GUIDELINES.md) for commit message conventions.
+*   **Cloud Operations and Hosting**: Detailed strategies for cloud deployment, monitoring, and management.
+See the [Cloud Operations and Hosting Guide](docs/cloud_operations.md) for more details.